WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 weigh in by mail, and during the first season, a remote audience on location somewhere else in the country offered their opinions as well.
-He saw this as part of an effort to help citizens make “public affairs your affairs.” *The Advocates* was produced initially through a joint effort by WGBH in Boston and KCET in Los Angeles, two flagship stations in the public broadcasting network.
+He saw this as part of an effort to help citizens make “public affairs your affairs.” *The Advocates* was produced initially through a joint effort by GBH in Boston and KCET in Los Angeles, two flagship stations in the public broadcasting network.
 *The Advocates* addressed issues ranging from civil disobedience to same-sex marriage.
 In some cases, the shows are more than four decades old, but many of